 The goal of manufacturing is to supply its customers with quality products at a price that brings in maximum profit to manufacturers while staying competitive.

-While cost of materials, labor, taxes, and other operating expenses are important in the overall cost structure to deliver those goods, the component that makes it all work is time.
+While the cost of materials, labor, taxes, and other operating expenses are important in the overall cost structure to deliver those goods, the component that makes it all work is time.

-Quote time, lead time and other measurements are common KPIs in assessing a company’s success.
+Quote time, lead time, and other measurements are common KPIs in assessing a company’s success.

-But few measurements are more important for a company’s ability to deliver than Throughput time.
+But few measurements are more important for a company’s ability to deliver than Throughput Time.